Glossary

 Execution signals The meaningful information captured from a meeting by the Transcriber: decisions made, actions assigned, risks surfaced, commitments given, ownership changes.
 Signals drive the post-meeting report and plan updates — they are not stored as raw meeting notes.

-Findings Structured observations extracted from meeting transcripts by In Parallel, organised by type and accessible from the Findings item in the scope nav.
+Findings Structured observations extracted from meeting transcripts by In Parallel, organised by type and accessible from the Findings item in the Workspace nav.
 Seven types: Action Items, Decisions, Opportunities, Escalations, Open Questions, Learnings, and Obstacles.
 Each finding includes an AI-generated description, a direct transcript quote from the participant who raised it, and a Properties panel showing its type, state, owner, and source meeting.

 In Parallel An Execution Intelligence platform.
 Connects recurring meetings to a Living Execution Plan so execution reality stays current without manual rewriting.